Robert Wroth (Middlesex MP): Life

+In 1599 he wrote to Michael Hicks of Ducketts in Tottenham about robbers or highwaymen who gathered in the evening at Snaresbrook, Leyton Heath, and Temple Mill.
+He hoped Colstone, Hicks's brother-in-law who lived nearby at Forest House, could catch them.

 Wroth retained the favour of the government under James I. On 22 May 1603 the new king granted him a walkership in Waltham Forest for life, and on 19 February next year he and others were directed to see to the erection of bridges across the river Lea between Hackney and Hoddesdon for the king's convenience when hawking.
 On 18 and 19 July 1605 he entertained James I at his residence at Loughton in Essex for two days.
 His estates in Essex were increased by the death of Francis Stonard, his father-in-law, on 13 September 1604.
 He was a juryman at the trial of Sir Walter Ralegh on 15 September 1603, when through some misunderstanding he incurred the displeasure of the attorney-general.
 He was in the special commission of oyer and terminer for Middlesex issued 16 January 1606 for the trial of Guy Fawkes and the Gunpowder Plot conspirators.

-Wroth died on 27 January 1606, and was buried on the following day at Enfield.
+Wroth died on 27 January 1607, and was buried on the following day at Enfield.
 His obsequies were formally celebrated on 3 March.